1.3K people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Zenica air is currently 13.4 times above the WHO annual air quality guideline value
+PM2.5 concentration in Zenica is currently 2.8 times the WHO annual air quality guideline value

 Moderate 62 US AQI